-Climate Resilient Settlement Patterns, Urban Forms and Mobility

-To support the transition to a low carbon, climate resilient city by seeking sustainable settlement patterns, urban forms and mobility in accordance with the National Planning Framework 2018 and the Regional Spatial and Economic Strategy 2019.

-Climate Mitigation and Adaptation in Strategic Growth Areas

-To ensure that new development in strategic growth areas (including Strategic Development and Regeneration Areas) integrates appropriate climate mitigation and adaptation measures.
+It is the P It is the Policy of Dublin City Council: САЗ Climate Resilient Settlement Patterns, Urban Forms and Mobility To support the transition to a low carbon, climate resilient city by seeking sustainable settlement patterns, urban forms and mobility in accordance with the National Planning Framework 2018 and the Regional Spatial and Economic Strategy 2019.
+CA4 Improving Mobility Links in Existing Areas To support retrofitting of existing built-up areas with measures which will contribute to their meeting the objective of a low-carbon city, such as reopening closed walking and cycling links or providing new links between existing areas.
+CA5 Climate Mitigation and Adaptation in Strategic Growth Areas To ensure that all new development including in Strategic Development and Regeneration Areas integrate appropriate climate mitigation and adaptation measures.
+See also Section 15.4.3.
+Sustainability and Climate Action and Section 15.7.3 Climate Action and Energy Statement.